Nancypatel1103/ComplianceClient/ACCESS-POINT/access_point.md

    ![image-15](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/3a2fa89c-31e1-4e65-a6d7-a5eef40b54d5)

-4. From here you can make changes in the system.
-From there you can change the **Device name, UPNP, Airtime fairness, Rogue AP detection, and Application detection**.
-If you scroll down there a bit, there is the **Radio Configuration**.
-From there you can change the **Channel Spectrum Width, Frequency, Transmit Power, and Select SSId**.
+4. From here you can make changes.
+From there you can access the **System, Radio Configuration, Commands, Logging, SNMP, Port Forwarding, Firmware, and Firmware can change the schedule**.

 5. Then click on the **Save** button.